super7ramp/croiseur/doc/explanation/How-crossword-solvers-work.md

 ### Disclaimer

-This is a short, high level and unreviewed explanation of how the solvers available in **croiseur** and elsewhere work.
+This is a short, high level and unreviewed explanation of how the solvers available in Croiseur and elsewhere work.
 Do not take everything here as necessarily correct.
 If you are looking for more thorough explanations, check out the [reference papers](#references).